Chapter 3. DOM Scripting

 Even though the DOM is a language-independent API, in the browser the interface is implemented in JavaScript.
 Since most of the work in client-side scripting has to do with the underlying document, DOM is an important part of everyday JavaScript coding.

 It’s common across browsers to keep DOM and JavaScript implementations independent of each other.
 In Internet Explorer, for example, the JavaScript implementation is called JScript and lives in a library file called jscript.dll, while the DOM implementation lives in another library, mshtml.dll (internally called Trident).
-This separation ...
+This separation allows other ...

 Get High Performance JavaScript now with the O’Reilly learning platform.